-(h) Resulting Tax Effects
+(g) Resulting Tax Effects

-Adjustments to the Unaudited Pro Forma Consolidated Statement of Earnings have been made to reflect the income tax expense for the items described in (e), (f) and (g), calculated at a blended effective tax rate of 28%, which incorporates the nondeductible nature of IPO related expenditures.
+Adjustments to the Unaudited Pro Forma Consolidated Statement of Earnings have been made to reflect the income tax expense for the items described in through above, calculated at the U.S. federal statutory rate of 21%.

-(i) Earnings Per Share
+(h) Earnings Per Share

-The unaudited pro forma consolidated basic and diluted earnings per share calculations are based on the consolidated basic and diluted weighted average shares of DRS, and reflect the potentially dilutive impact of the IPO Grants issued at closing of this offering that cliff vest on the second anniversary of the grant date.
+The unaudited pro forma consolidated basic and diluted earnings per share calculations are based on the consolidated basic and diluted weighted average shares of DRS.
+The pro forma basic and diluted weighted average shares outstanding are calculated based on the historic DRS shares.